wistein/MyPosition3/docs/Readme.md

   - Height data is corrected according to World Geodetic System WGS84 and Earth Gravitational Model EGM96,
   - Your Position may be shown either local by a suitable mapping app or online by OpenStreetMap.<br>
   - Settings allow to set a toast message about height values with height above sea-level, GPS-height and height correction,
+  - Settings allow to switch between portrait and landscape mode.
   - Bug fix: Changed app settings are valid without restarting the app.

 My Position version 1.3.0,